-A Las Palmas penthouse is everyone’s dream property in the city because of the extra light, the views and the quiet.
+A Las Palmas penthouse, known locally as an ático, is everyone’s dream property in the city because of the extra light, the views and the quiet.

-They are so popular that many estate agents in the city have a queue of people waiting to hear about new penthouses.
+They are so popular that I always have a queue of people waiting to hear about new penthouses.
 This is especially true if they have outside space and a good view.

 As you can appreciate, top floor properties tend to sell fast so if you’re looking for a Las Palmas penthouse apartment, here’s my guide to finding and buying a quality one.